Any roadmap to success is easy to trace. Just connect the dots:

-Professional services firm Ernst & Young reports that education is the key to prosperity.
 A McKinsey study notes that organizations with effective talent management programs outperform their competitors, and LinkedIn reported that talent development can guide organizations to success in tomorrow’s workplaces.

 Everyone agrees, but there’s a problem: not all training is equal.
 If it were, then the “skills gap” wouldn’t be so wide and alarming.
 If it were, learners would be happy learning from conventional training programs and would build, improve, and retain skills effectively.
 But, none of these are happening adequately across the board.

 On the contrary, learners find that most workshops, seminars, and courses don’t meet their needs anymore.
 They crave for learning solutions that match their busy lifestyles.
 They want bite-sized courses that can be accessed at the exact moment they need to perform a task or solve a problem.
 They want to stream micro-learning content on their phones as much as on their workstations so they can brush up on old skills or quickly get started on new ones, anytime and anywhere.